sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/11_electron/electron.md

 The Glue42 Electron library allows you to register your Electron app windows in the Glue42 framework dynamically at runtime.
 This will enable them to stick to other [Glue42 Windows](../../../../glue42-concepts/windows/window-management/overview/index.html), use [Channels](../../../../glue42-concepts/data-sharing-between-apps/channels/overview/index.html) and be saved and restored in [Layouts](../../../../glue42-concepts/windows/layouts/overview/index.html).

-*For details on how to configure your Electron app as a Glue42 app using configuration files, see the [Application Configuration](#app_configuration) section.*
+*For details on how to configure your Electron app as a Glue42 app using configuration files, see the [App Configuration](#app_configuration) section.*

 ### Main Window

 When your app is ready and the Glue42 Electron library has been initialized, register your main window using the `registerStartupWindow()` method.
-Pass the main window as a required first argument and, optionally, pass a configuration object that will override the [application configuration](#app_configuration) (if any).
+Pass the main window as a required first argument and, optionally, pass a configuration object that will override the [app configuration](#app_configuration) (if any).

 The following example demonstrates how to register the main window, enable the Glue42 [Channels](../../../../glue42-concepts/data-sharing-between-apps/channels/overview/index.html) and join the `"Red"` Channel: